 The history of the village of Tyneham illustrates the effect a permanent and forced parting or dislocation of people for their home can have.
-Just before Christmas in 1943 the villagers were given an order to leave their homes.
+Just before Christmas in 1943 the villagers were given an order to leave their houses.
 They were assured that this would be temporary while the MOD used the area for training.
-The villagers left believing that they were making an essential contribution to the war effort.
-And that they would one day return.
+So they left, believing that they were making an essential contribution to the war effort and that they would one day return.

 Evelyn Bond, one of the older residents, even pinned a note to the church door asking that the village be treated “with care” as she added “we shall one day return”.